The Father of the Groom Speech is a major part of the Wedding Rehearsal Dinner. He also could be asked to deliver a speech at the reception.

 This Father of the Groom Speech has plenty of strengths:

-+Olle expresses his appreciation to the Royal Family and guests for their kindness and hospitality.
++He expresses his (as well as his wife's) appreciation to everybody for their kindness and hospitality.

-+At the 6:30 mark, Olle concludes his speech with a toast and cheer for the bride and groom.
++At the 2:43 mark, the speech is concluded with a brief and eloquent toast for the bride and groom.

-+Excellent Eye Contact- Aside from an occasional look at his notes, Olle speaks directly to the bride and groom as well as the guests.
++Excellent Eye Contact- He speaks directly to the bride and groom as well as the guests.

-+Well Poised- Olle looks very comfortable and confident.
++Well Poised- Very comfortable and confident.
 Plus, he spoke in a conversational tone of voice.

 About the Father of the Groom Speech...